Note Taking at Disciplinary Hearings

 The person you choose must be independent i.e. not connected in any way to the issues at the heart of the disciplinary proceedings.

-Traditionally notes have always been hand written, using abbreviations is fine so long as appendix noting each abbreviation is included.
-Shorthand would not be appropriate as the employee would not be able to read that back to check for accuracy at the end of the hearing.
+The notes should be hand written. abbreviations are fine but shorthand would not be appropriate as the employee would not be able to read that back to check for accuracy at the end of the hearing.

 What Should be Recorded?